dmcg/book/manuscript/Chapter_01_Spike.md

 fun translate(source: String) = source
 ```

-Here I've written an example file content as a Kotlin here document, and then an identity translate function.
+Here I've written an example file content as a Kotlin here document, and then, for now, an identity translate function just to get us running.
 Running the test creates a file `CodeExtractorTests.writes_a_markdown_file_from_Kotlin_file.actual` with the contents

 ~~~text
 /*-